-Create a professional event landing page
+A professional event landing page

-- Essential details of your event
+- Essential event details

 - Bold hero image and event name